BielRoig/hfeb-guide/content/docs/matchup-spread/dreadnought.md

 If you cast **Cabal Therapy** in the early turns and don't have specific information, the natural call is often **Phyrexian Dreadnought**.
 This is especially true if you don't yet have an immediate win plan and you just want to slow down the opponent's combo.

-If instead you have a card in hand that, once resolved, can quickly win the game — like **Survival of the Fittest** or **Hermit Druid** — the choice changes.
+If instead you have a card in hand that, once resolved, can quickly win the game, like **Survival of the Fittest** or **Hermit Druid**, the choice changes.
 In these cases, it can be more correct to name the card that would prevent your key piece from resolving or functioning.

 The most common calls are: